The reason for "abnormal" is that youth is a bizarre practice.

 C's concept of relationships requires equality, both sides equal, whether in income or in various aspects.

-C does not think this is a wrong idea because the freedom of choice is a standard of a normal personality.
+C does not think this is a wrong idea because the freedom of choice is a necessary standard for a normal personality.
 If there is blame, it can only be blamed on social reality, because everyone pursues different things.

 Young W has recently been studying the Bible and has some understanding of freedom of choice.
-A perfect person certainly has the consciousness of freedom of choice, but if one cannot choose correctly, it will be like Adam committing sin.
+A perfect person certainly possesses the awareness of freedom of choice, but if one cannot choose correctly, it will be like Adam committing sin.

-Living in this city for three years, the advantage of a big city is that it allows lonely young people to have many places to interact with people and space for growth.
+Living in this city for three years, the advantage of a big city is that it allows lonely young people to have many places to interact with people and space to grow.

 W likes the night view of the city, after work he chooses to wear headphones and wait for the bus, because sitting on the bus watching the city night view always makes him forget the fatigue of a day's work, but occasionally he also chooses to take the subway home because he misses the last bus.